LeoTurnell-Ritson/CuBoids/README.md

 ## Roadmap
 - Structures for BOID representation:
-   - x, y, dx, dy
+   - x, y, z, dx, dy, dz
 - CUDA Kernel Functions:
    - Get random initialisation of Positions from the CPU in the beginning.
-Do not want to programm a pseudo random generator in CUDA... although can probablby easiliy be done with atomic instructions... if supported.
    - GetNeighbours
    - ParallelSort
    - BOID
       - sensory information: near wall or boundary, close BOIDS with there distance/orientation/velocity
       - firendly or predetory behaviour?
 Avoidance or Follow?
 - Datastorage for Output:
    - Plain text for now, or binary, nothing fancy.
 - Datadisplay:
    - External Python

-## Example Flowchart
-Can i label this???
+## The program flowchart

 ```mermaid
 flowchart